NIEYEH/FSRD/README.md

-# FSRD: A Large-Scale Dataset for Fuzzy Spatial Relationship Understanding
+# Learning from Ambiguity: A Fuzzy Spatial Relationship Dataset for Human-Aligned Text-to-Image Generation

 <div align="center">